TheKrakenIO/The_Inspector/README.md

 #Usage
 To use the script, run it with Python and enter the domain you wish to track:
 Enter the domain: example.com

+# Fallback
+If the new version of the tool doesn't work on your machine, you can use the old version instead.